Faizul-Bitto/Proejct-Circket-ODI-Score-and-Win-Prediction-Using-Machine-Learning/README.md

   - Linear Regression

 Usage:
 The repository includes Jupyter notebooks for data exploration, feature engineering, and model training.
 The main application can be run to provide real-time predictions for ODI matches.
+Running model and application guidelines are provided inside 'Cricket ODI Score and Win Prediction Using Machine Learning' folder's 'README.txt' file.